Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

     iter_time += record_step
 ```

 As shown in the example, the results can be saved into a `.csv` file.
-With necessary visualization tools (Microsoft Excel, Google Sheets, etc.), we can plot the dynamic changes of monitered metrics.
+With necessary visualization tools (Microsoft Excel, Google Sheets, etc.), we can plot the dynamic changes of metrics.
 The following figure shows an example of the dynamic changes of GPU utilization rate.

 ![gpuutilizationrate](../figures/nvml.png)

 ## Optimizing data loading function
 Based on previous analysis results, we can conduct corresponding optimization strategies to reduce time on bottleneck steps, and then improve the overall computing efficiency.
-Dataloading is usually a bottleneck for end-to-end pipeline, especially for 3D medical images.
+Data loading is usually a bottleneck for end-to-end pipelines, especially for 3D medical images.
 MONAI provides rich strategies to optimize different loading cases.

 ### 1. Cache I/O and transforms data to accelerate training